 - Cheatsheet acronymns for text and chat messaging…

 - Mnemonic for The Planets of Our Solar System…

-- Do you know any useful mnemonics, memory joggers, aide-memoirs and memory tricks we can add to our list of mnemonics?
-Please add them in comments area below…
+- Do you have any useful mnemonics, memory joggers, aide-memoirs or memory tricks?
+Help us improve ADDucation’s list of mnemonics by adding your comments below…